Hi, I’m David

 Welcome to my blog of technical explorations.
 Thanks for stopping by!

 • I’m self-employed based in Germany and work on software development, security, infrastructure, and general IT consulting projects.
 I’m available for advisory or hands-on work.
 Interested?
-Please get in touch.
+Here’s more on what I do: in English or in German.

 • Just want to chat?
 Feel free to send me an email!
 I try to respond to as many emails as possible.